Ryusuke Taguchi: Taguchi Japan (2017–present)

 In June, Taguchi entered the New Japan Cup, but was quickly eliminated by Sanada.
 In September, Taguchi teamed with Master Wato in a tournament to crown new IWGP Junior Heavyweight Tag Team Champions, the duo failed to win the vacant titles after scoring 2 points in the tournament, but began to team frequently.
 In November, Taguchi entered the Best of the Super Juniors tournament but failed to advance to the finals, after scoring only 8 points.
 In January 2021, on nigh 2 of Wrestle Kingdom 15, Taguchi and Wato, unsuccessfully challenged El Desperado and Yoshinobu Kanemaru for the IWGP Junior Heavyweight Tag Team Championships.

 In July at Wrestle Grand Slam in Tokyo Dome, Taguchi and Rocky Romero challenged El Phantasmo and Taiji Ishimori for the IWGP Junior Heavyweight Tag Team Championships.
 In August, Taguchi returned to teaming with Wato in the Super Junior Tag League, they narrowly failed to advance the finals, finishing with 6 points.
 In September, Taguchi made his NJPW Strong debut in the US, teaming with Rocky Romero to defeat the West Coast Wrecking Crew.
 In November, Taguchi competed in the Best of the Super Juniors tournament, finishing with 10 pints, failing to advance to the finals.
-In January 2022, Taqguchi and Romero, competed in a three-way tag-team match, for the IWGP Junior Heavyweight Tag Team Championships, where they and Ishimori and Phantasmo, failed to defeat champions Robbie Eagles and Tiger Mask.
+In January 2022, Taguchi and Romero, competed in a three-way tag-team match, for the IWGP Junior Heavyweight Tag Team Championships, where they and Ishimori and Phantasmo, failed to defeat champions Robbie Eagles and Tiger Mask.

 At NJPW New Years Golden Series later in January, Wato and Taguchi (now called Six or Nine) successfully captured the IWGP Junior Heavyweight Tag Team Championships.
 In March, Taguchi entered the New Japan Cup, but was eliminated in the first round by Evil.
 Six or Nine made their first successful tag team title defense at Hyper Battle, defeating Bullet Club's Cutest Tag Team (El Phantasmo and Taiji Ishimori).
 In May, they made a second successful defense against Suzuki-Gun's Yoshinobu Kanemaru and Douki.
 Later in the month, Taguchi competed in the Best of the Super Juniors tournament, competing in the A Block.
 He finished the tournament, with 6 points, finishing last in his block.
 On the final day, Six or Nine lost to United Empire's T.J.
 Perkins and Francesco Akira in a non-title match.
 Due to this loss, Six or Nine defended the titles in a rematch, where they lost the championships to Akira and TJP, ending their reign at 121 days.
 Six or Nine, failed to win the titles back in a rematch at Burning Spirit.